-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The American Association of Motor Vehicle Administrators (AAMVA) has submitted a public comment letter to the Federal Motor Carrier Safety Administration (FMCSA), expressing strong support for a proposed study on warning devices for stopped commercial motor vehicles.
 The organization emphasizes that current requirements for drivers to utilize reflective triangular warning devices pose unreasonable risks to both drivers and roadside professionals.

-AAMVA has highlighted the more ST
+AAMVA has highlighted the dangers present when drivers are compelled to exit more ST

 American Rivers Urges to Prioritize Drinking Water Protection in Post-Fire Recovery Assessment (10)

 WASHINGTON, Feb.
 2 -- American Rivers has submitted a public comment letter to the U.S. Forest Service urging the development of a comprehensive Environmental Assessment (EA) aimed at post-fire recovery actions for National Forest System lands.
-The organization, known for its commitment to protecting and restoring river systems across the nation, expressed concerns about the escalating impacts of wildfires in the American West, which have severe implications for local communities, economies, and more ST
+The organization, known for its commitment to protecting and restoring river systems across the nation, expressed concerns about the escalating impacts of wildfires in the American West, which have severe implications for local communities, economies, and ecosystems.

 Americans For Scientific Integrity Urges FDA To Consolidate Pediatric And Pregnancy Petitions (10)

 WASHINGTON, Feb.
 2 -- Americans for Scientific Integrity (AFSI) has submitted a public comment letter to the Food and Drug Administration (FDA), urging the federal agency to consolidate its review of two critical petitions regarding the safety of acetaminophen for pregnant women and children.
-The organization contends that the assessment of data pertaining to fetal and pediatric use of the widely-used drug should not be treated as separate, due to overlapping metabolic and developmental concerns more ST
+The organization contends that the assessment of data pertaining to fetal and pediatric use of the widely-used drug should not be treated as separate, due to overlapping metabolic and developmental concerns.

 Arizona Game & Fish Dept. Urges USDA to Consider Wildlife Concerns in Post-Fire Recovery (10)